Ashafaatadhis/api_anime/README.md

 ## About The Project

-This is my simple unofficial API kusonime for get link download wihout through the shortlink
+This is my simple unofficial API kusonime for get link download without through the shortlink

 <p align="right">(<a href="#readme-top">back to top</a>)</p>